dutchLuck/ihad/README.md

 http://www.fileformat.info/tool/hexdump.htm
 ```

-OR if you are on Microsoft Windows and are ok with unicode text, instead of strictly ASCII, output; -
+OR if you have Microsoft Windows powershell and are ok with unicode text, instead of strictly ASCII, output; -

 ```
-> format-hex tmp.dat
+> format-hex C:\test\tmp.dat

            Path: C:\test\tmp.dat